naala89/apiopenstudio/src/wiki/how-it-works.md

 -----------------------------------------------

 An account is a superset of applications.
-This allows you to create fine grained access to GaterData and its resources for all levels of users and make control of your API resources and customers very easy.
+This allows you to create fine grained access to ApiOpenStudio and its resources for all levels of users and make control of your API resources and customers very easy.

 ### Accounts